-A. Reside Residential parking space requirements.
+A. Reside ntial parking space requirements.
 1. Single-family residences (attached or detached).
-1 space for each dwelling g unit; may or may not be in garage or carport.
+1 space for each dwelling 1 space for each dwelling unit; may or may not be in garage or carport.
 2. Two-family residences and duplexes.
 1 space for each dwelling g unit; may or may not be in garage or carport.
-3. Triplexes 1 space for each dwelling g unit; may or may not be in garage or carport.
-For Lots or Parcels less t than 3,000 sf: 1 space in total; For Lots or Parcels great in total ter than or equal to 3,000 sf but less than 5,000 sf: 2 spaces For Lots or Parcels great er than or equal to 5,000 square feet: 3 spaces in total. allocated to specific dwe the other is permitted only when the parking spaces are elling units and the driveway width allows for the interior and the other parked vehicles.
+3. Triplexes 1 space for each dwelling unit; may or may not be in garage or carport.
+For Lots or Parcels less t than 3,000 sf: 1 space in total; For Lots or Parcels great in total ter than or equal to 3,000 sf but less than 5,000 sf: 2 spaces For Lots or Parcels great ter than or equal to 5,000 square feet: 3 spaces in total. allocated to specific dwe the other is permitted only when the parking spaces are elling units and the driveway width allows for the interior and the other parked vehicles.
 4. Quadplexes 1 space for each dwelling g unit; may or may not be in garage or carport.
-For Lots or Parcels of les ss than 3,000 sf: 1 space in total; For Lots or Parcels great in total; ter than or equal to 3,000 sf but less than 5,000 sf: 3 spaces For Lots or Parcels great spaces in total; and ter than or equal to 5,000 square feet but less than 7,000 sf: 3 For Lots or Parcels great ter than or equal to 7,000 square feet: 4 spaces in total. allocated to specific dwe the other is permitted only when the parking spaces are elling units and the driveway width allows for the interior and the other parked vehicles.
-5. Townhouses 1 space per Townhouse dwelling unit allocated to specific dwe the other is permitted only when the parking spaces are illing units and the driveway width allows for the interior and the other parked vehicles.
-6. Cottage Cluster 1 space per dwelling unit or Cottage in the Cluster. allocated to specific dwe the other is permitted only when the parking spaces are elling units and the driveway width allows for the interior and the other parked vehicles.
+For Lots or Parcels of les ss than 3,000 sf: 1 space in total; For Lots or Pa in total; arcels greater than or equal to 3,000 sf but less than 5,000 sf: 3 spaces For Lots or Parcels great spaces in total; and ter than or equal to 5,000 square feet but less than 7,000 sf: 3 For Lots or Parcels greater than or equal to 7,000 square feet: 4 spaces in to allocated to specific dwe the other is permitted only when the parking spaces are elling units and the driveway width allows for the interior and the other parked vehicles.
+5. Townhouses 1 space per Townhouse of dwelling unit Stacking one car behind the other is permitted only when the parking spaces a allocated to specific dwelling units and the driveway width allows for the intervehicle to maneuver around the other parked vehicles.
+6. Cottage Cluster 1 space per dwelling uni t or Cottage in the Cluster. allocated to specific dwe the other is permitted only when the parking spaces are elling units and the driveway width allows for the interior and the other parked vehicles.
 7 3.
-Multi-family residences: • a.
+Multi-family residences: a.
 500 square feet or less.
 1 space for each unit. b.
 1 bedroom apartment.
 1.25 spaces for each unit.
 Stacking one car behind the other is permitted only when the parking spaces are allocated to specific apartments. c.
 2 bedroom apartments.
 1.5 spaces for each dwelling unit.
 Stacking one car behind the other is permitted only when the parking spaces are allocated to specific apartments.